-Honesty is a supreme quality carried by only those prepared to leave an impression on humanity.
-Prophet Muhammad (S), as his brother messengers and those who followed them in righteousness, stood for truth with little regard for its popularity or convenience.
-In fact, Prophet Muhammad (S) was known as the honest and trustworthy even before he received revelation.
-Abu Sufyan (R) was incapable of discrediting the Messenger of Allah (S) despite his attempts when he was questioned by the Emperor of Byzantium about him to which he said, “He neither tells lies nor betrays others, he bids people to worship Allah alone and orders us to observe prayer, be honest and abstinent.”
+Honesty is a supreme quality exemplified by those prepared to make a positive impact.
+Prophet Muhammad ﷺ stood for honesty no matter its popularity or convenience.
+In fact, he was known for his trustworthiness and sincerity even before he received revelation.
+Abu Sufyan was incapable of discrediting the Messenger of Allah ﷺ despite his many attempts.
+When questioned by the Emperor of Byzantine, Abu Sufyan admitted, “He [Prophet Muhammad ﷺ] neither tells lies nor betrays others; he invites people to worship Allah alone and directs us to observe prayer, be honest and abstinent.”

-Prophet Muhammad (S) paints for us a picture of Paradise telling his beloved Companions, “The residents of heaven see the residents of the rooms above them as you see the stars above you in the skies.
+Prophet Muhammad ﷺ paints a picture of Paradise telling his beloved Companions, “The residents of heaven see the residents of the rooms above them as you see the stars above you in the skies.
 The spaces between each level are due to the superiority of the inhabitants of the levels.”
-Upon hearing these words from the Messenger of Allah (S), the Companions asked whether the highest level would be inhabited solely by the messengers and prophets.
-To this the Prophet (S) answered, “By He who holds my soul in His grasp, it will be inhabited by those who believed in Allah and were truthful to the messengers.”
+Upon hearing these words from the Messenger of Allah ﷺ, the Companions asked whether the highest level would be inhabited solely by the messengers and prophets.
+The Prophet ﷺ replied, “By He who holds my soul in His grasp, it will be inhabited by those who believed in Allah and were truthful to the messengers.”

-The person who is truthful possesses a tongue which is always fair when it speaks.
-Al-Fudayl ibn ‘Ayad, a righteous predecessor said, “There is not a piece of meat more beloved to Allah than a truthful tongue and there is not a piece of meat more hated by Allah than a lying tongue.”
-There are few people who speak truth even in the most difficult circumstances and who are fair in their words regardless of whether the person they are speaking of is a friend or foe, and regardless of whether what they say will be pleasing or displeasing to others.
+The truthful person possesses a tongue that is always fair when it speaks.
+Al-Fudayl ibn ‘Ayad, a righteous predecessor, said, “There is not a piece of meat more beloved to Allah than a truthful tongue, and there is not a piece of meat more hated by Allah than a lying tongue.”
+Few people speak the truth even in the most challenging circumstances.
+They are fair in their words regardless of whether the person they are speaking of is a friend or foe, irrespective of whether what they say will be pleasing displeasing to others.

-Honesty includes being truthful towards Allah by worshipping Him sincerely; being truthful to oneself, by adhering to Allah’s laws; and being truthful with others by speaking the truth and being honest in all dealings.
-This requires an individual to be steadfast to the truth whether in private or in the open.
-Our behavior when we are alone should be identical to our behavior when we know others are watching.
-We should fear being among those who curse Shaytan in public but befriend him in secret.
+Honesty includes being truthful toward Allah by worshiping Him sincerely, being truthful to oneself, adhering to Allah’s laws, and being truthful with others by speaking the truth and being honest in all dealings.
+This requires an individual to be steadfast to the truth, whether in private or in the open.
+When we are alone, our behavior should be identical to our behavior when we know others are watching.
+We should fear to be among those who curse Shaytan in public but befriend him in secret.

-We ask Allah (SWT) to make us among those who tremble at the thought of telling a lie and among those who will be with the prophets and martyrs, the truthful and righteous on a Day when all will be revealed.
+We ask Allah ﷻ to make us among those who tremble at the thought of telling a lie and among those who will be with the prophets and martyrs; the truthful and righteous on a Day when all will be revealed.

 Sh.
 Jamal Said